This article was updated on August 10, 2024

 Anyone second-guessing the impact of conflict in the workplace should consider the following:

-Managers spend over 4 hours a week dealing with workplace conflict, which is often described as ongoing and persistent.
+Managers spend over 4 hours a week dealing with it, and it is often described as ongoing and persistent.
 Specifically, 36% of managers report dealing with conflict frequently.
-This costs U.S. companies approximately $359B per year.
+This costs companies billions per year.

 The collective minds of my readers upon digesting those statistics.